TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 second example, it would still not work, because the property "value" is misspelled.

-Always remember: In this manual the case of objects is important.
+Always remember: In this manual the case of objects **is** important.

+.. _version-numbers:

 Version numbers
 """""""""""""""